 Proper workout form is essential to both powerlifters and bodybuilders.
 This is because neither can take a chance on an injury that may prevent them from participating in their sport for weeks or months.
 Bodybuilders employ a lifting technique that extends the range of motion on exercises, in contrast to powerlifters who use a lifting process that reduces the range of motion in practice.

-In powerlifting, moving the weight from point A to point B requires less effort a lower range of motion is employed.
+Moving the weight from point A to point B requires less effort, and a lower range of motion is employed in powerlifting.
 To narrow the range of motion and increase the weight that may be lifted, every aspect of the action is thus examined.
 For this reason, powerlifters often utilize the sumo deadlift or an arched back position during bench presses.

 The reverse is true for bodybuilders.
 To stress the muscle at various lengths, they wish to do an exercise over its complete range of motion.
-This will result in increased muscle injury and increase the adaptations to hypertrophy (muscle growth).
+This will increase muscle injury and the adaptations to hypertrophy (muscle growth).

 Exercise Splits

-The way exercises are scheduled throughout the week is referred to as the “training split.”
+Exercises are scheduled throughout the week, called the “training split.”
 The training split in powerlifting is divided into each of the powerlifting exercises, with a focus on having “squat,” “bench press,” and “deadlift” days.

 This differs from a bodybuilding split, which focuses more on segmenting each session into one to three muscle groups.